European Christmas Markets: What to expect

 The open-air Christmas markets that we see today originated in Germany in 1384.

-The first Christmas markets only sold meat but did evolve to selling other seasonal products, including handmade gifts and treats, and included festive singing and dancing.
+The first Christmas markets primarily sold meat but evolved to include other seasonal products, such as handmade gifts and treats, as well as festive singing and dancing.

 Christmas markets are also known as Christkindlmarkt.

-Now it has small and big markets with food, decorations, candies and very festive places to visit.
+Now it has both small and large markets with food, decorations, candies, and very festive places to visit.

 What to expect at the Christmas Markets

 I walk straight into a fairy tale Christmas.
-Visiting European Christmas markets is like stepping into a winter wonderland with festive lights, charming traditions, and a unique atmosphere that can only be found there.
+Visiting European Christmas markets is like stepping into a winter wonderland, where festive lights, charming traditions, and a unique atmosphere await.

 1*Enchanting Decorations